DavidJohnQuinlan/pre_commit_hooks/README.md

-## Installing and using git pre-commit
+## Git pre-commit hooks

 ### Introduction
-Git pre-commits are a very helpful tool which enable a user to identify simple issues before submission of code for a code review.
+Git pre-commits hooks are a very helpful tool which enables a user to identify simple issues before submission of code for a code review.
 Hooks can be configured to run prior to every commit to automatically point out issues in code such as missing semicolons, trailing whitespace, and debug statements.
 By pointing these issues out before code review, this allows a code reviewer to focus on the architecture of a change while not